 Why Is Customer Appreciation Important?

-You might be wondering just how come great service isn't enough.
+You might be wondering how come great service isn't enough.
 It's because great service is expected nowadays.
-It's no longer a luxury to have a company who solves your problems efficiently with empathy.
-Thus, companies have to go the extra mile to really drive customer loyalty.

 Enter customer appreciation.